-The Threatened Species Programme, funded by the Royal Norwegian Embassy from 2004-2009, is a monitoring and reporting programme that is divided into plant and animal units.
+The Threatened Species Programme (TSP), funded by the Royal Norwegian Embassy from 2004-2009, is a monitoring and reporting programme that is divided into plant and animal units.
 The plant component comprises the Red List of South African plants and the Custodians of Rare and Endangered Wildflowers (CREW) programme.

-- South African Reptile Conservation Assesment (SARCA) in partnership with University of Cape Town's Animal Demographic Unit.
+- South African Reptile Conservation Assessment (SARCA) in partnership with the University of Cape Town's Animal Demographic Unit.

-- South African Butterflies Conservation Assesment (SABCA) in partnership with University of Cape Town's Animal Demographic Unit.
+- South African Butterflies Conservation Assessment (SABCA) in partnership with the University of Cape Town's Animal Demographic Unit.

-- South African National Survey of Arachnida (SANSA) in partnership with Agricultural Research Council
+- South African National Survey of Arachnida (SANSA) in partnership with the Agricultural Research Council

 - Western Leopard Toad atlas in partnership with Cape Nature, City of Cape Town, Overstrand Municipality, Table Mountain National Park, Nature Conservation Corporation and volunteers of the public